SharafDataScience/Image-Processing-OpenCV/README.md

 - **Blending_Image_opencv.ipynb**
   Demonstrates how to blend two images using OpenCV.

+- **Otsu’s Binarization**
+  is primarily used for image segmentation, particularly thresholding-based segmentation.
+It is a global thresholding technique that automatically finds the optimal threshold value to separate the foreground and background in an image.

 - **Color_distribution.ipynb**
   Visualizes color distributions in images, including histograms and color spaces.